theresaxn/Theresa-T2A2_APIWebserver/README.md

 ## R1: Purpose

 There are challenges with commication within online communities due to fragmented communication channels.
-Since many communities use various messaging platforms, this can lead to difficulty in difficulty tracking discussions and reduced engagement.
+Since many communities use various messaging platforms, this can lead to difficulty in tracking discussions and reduced engagement.
 This Communication API is designed to address this issue by providing a unified platform that facilitates real-communication through channels and direct messaging.
 Users can create and manage multiple servers and channels that can be dedicated to specific topics or interests.

 ## R2: Task Allocation & Tracking Progress